 Bereft of the crown of Manu Dr. Ambedkar nonetheless leaves the Government with a considerable record of achievement behind him.
 The Cabinet is not over-burdened with talent, and the departure of this discerning scholar and industrious student of public affairs cannot but dim its limited lustre.
-If the Congress was wise including him in the Ministry Dr. Ambedkar's decision to enter the Party tabernacle was equally far-sighted.
+If the Congress was wise in including him in the Ministry Dr. Ambedkar's decision to enter the Party tabernacle was equally far-sighted.
 For nearly a quarter of a century he has fought for special political rights for his depressed community and many momentous years were spent in acrimonious conflicts with the Congress.
 Political memories, it is true, are short, but in sheeding old prejudices Dr. Ambedkar showed himself capable of raising to the height of new responsibilities and occasions.
 The Congress also emerges creditably from the episode.

 India can ill-afford to lose the services of this able politician and it would be little short of a tragedy, personal and national, if Dr. Ambedkar were to relinquish the national stage and relapse into communal politics.
-That is perhaps a danger more remote fear.
-Addressing a public meeting in Bombay twenty months ago the Scheduled Castes leader adjured his followers to place the country above community in order to avoid "our independence being put into jeopardy second time and being lost for ever".
-Dr. Ambedkar's practice should follow precept.
-Even if a long war has be waged before Hindu society is rid of the curse untouchability.
+That is perhaps a danger more remote than fear.
+Addressing a public meeting some in Bombay some twenty months ago the Scheduled Castes leader adjured his followers to place the country above community in order to avoid "our independence being put into jeopardy second time and being lost for ever".
+Dr. Ambedkar's а practice should follow precept.
+Even if a long war has be waged before Hindu society is rid of the curse to of untouchability.
 From the point of view of their own welfare as also in the wider interest of the country.
-Harijans cannot live in cloistered isolation fight their battles single-handed.
-Economics cuts across and political divisions and the prime need of social hour is a broad-based party sponsoring progressive socio-economic programme. Ιt is to the evolution such a national democratic front that Dr. Ambedkar should not dedicate his massive talent and energy and alliance between him and the Congress is incongruous in the context recent A formidable ally, Dr. Ambedkar events. also a foeman worthy of one's steel.
-The last few years harnessing his outstanding ability seen him constructive purpose, and both the country and his community stand to gain if he continues in that path.
+Harijans cannot live in cloistered the isolation and fight their battles single-handed.
+Economics cuts across and political divisions and the prime need of social the hour is a broad-based party sponsoring progressive socio-economic programme.
+It is to the evolution of such a national democratic front that Dr. Ambedkar should not dedicate his massive talent and energy and alliance between him and the Congress is incongruous in the context recent A formidable ally, Dr. Ambedkar of events. is also a foeman worthy of one's steel.
+The last few years harnessing his outstanding ability have seen him to constructive purpose, and both the country and his community stand to gain if he continues in that path.